vinnymeller/axum-htmx/README.md

 | `HX-Trigger-After-Settle` | `HxResponseTrigger` | `axum_htmx::serde::HxEvent`         |
 | `HX-Trigger-After-Swap`   | `HxResponseTrigger` | `axum_htmx::serde::HxEvent`         |

+For convenience, some responders also implement `IntoResponse` so that they can be returned from handlers directly:

+- `HxLocation`
+- `HxRedirect`

 ## Request Guards

 __Requires features `guards`.__